Self-Discipline in a Caring Community

 As part of the enrolment process, students are expected to read and agree to the Hauraki Way.
 This includes times and places outside of the school grounds or school hours when students can clearly be identified as a student of this school.

-A Alcohol, smoking and drugs are not permitted
+A Alcohol, smoking and drugs are not on

-I Instructions must be followed; teachers are in charge
+I Instructions must be followed.
+Adults are in charge

 W Wear our uniform with pride